RenettaNelson/ADS-502---Final-Team-Project/README.md

 popularity: The measure of how popular the track is

 acousticness: An estimate of confidence measure between 0 and 1 of how acoustic a track is

 danceability: A measure of how much the track is fit for dancing using features such as beat strength, stability, and tempo.
-The higher the value, the more dancable the track is.
+The higher the value, the more dancable the track is

 duration_ms: The length of the track in milliseconds

 energy: The measure of how energetic the song is.
-The higher the value, the more energetic the track is.
+The higher the value, the more energetic the track is

 instrumentalness: The measure of vocals in the track, one being mostly instrumental

 key: Identifies the group of pitches in the corresponding track

 liveness: The measurement of probability for the track being recorded live

 loudness: The measurement of how loud the track is

 mode: Identifies the scale of the key for the corresponding track

 speechiness: The measurement of lyrics/words in the track; Greater than 0.66 means majority of track has lyrics, between 0.66 and 0.33 means lyrics and instrumental was detected, and less than 0.33 means the track is only instrumental

 tempo: The measurement of speed the track is played; usually measured by beats per minute

 obtained_date: The date the song was downloaded in dataset

 valence: The measurement of the positivity in the track.
 High valence means more positive cheerful tracks, and low valence means more negative sad tracks

 music_genre: The genre the corresponding track belongs to